itplr-kosit/validator/docs/api.md

 ---

-## Configure SML Security and Resolving
+## Configure XML Security and Resolving

 When using XML related technologies you are supposed to handle certain security issues properly.
 The KoSIT validator pursues a rather strict strategy.
 The default configuration: